 Bolstering regional business development

-Our extensive network, with offices in 35 countries and regional offices in Kazakhstan, the Kyrgyz Republic, Tajikistan, Tunisia and Ukraine, ensures that we are present on the ground and really understand the challenges facing businesses based outside commercial hubs.
-In 2016, 59 per cent of our advisory projects were with enterprises located outside major cities.Expand to read more
+Our extensive network, with offices in over 30 countries and regional offices in Egypt, Kazakhstan, the Kyrgyz Republic, Morocco, Tajikistan, Tunisia and Ukraine, ensures that we are present on the ground and really understand the challenges facing businesses based outside commercial hubs.
+In 2017, half of our advisory clients were based outside a main city.Expand to read more

 We also have a number of local development programmes in Kazakhstan, funded by private sector donors.
 These programmes provide business advice as well as training for prospective entrepreneurs through business clinics that explain how to start and manage a business.
-In 2016, we trained 107 entrepreneurs and 17 consultants in regional areas of the country, to help ensure that no business is left behind.
+In 2017, we trained 65 entrepreneurs in a number of regions of the country, to help ensure that no business is left behind.

 Supporting refugee-hosting communities

 Support for the private sector and SMEs is a core element of the EBRD’s response to the recent refugee crisis in Jordan and in Turkey.
 This work began in 2016 and aims to improve the economic resilience of communities most affected, helping SMEs in these communities access advice to strengthen them in a challenging business environment.Expand to read more